 8. Take out travel insurance

 Obviously!
 You didn’t think we would write a blog without including travel insurance!
 Seriously though, if you only do one thing to prepare for your round the world trip, it’s taking out a worldwide travel insurance policy.
 Our Backpacker Package offers worldwide protection, round-the-clock medical assistance services and cover for over 150 sports and activities at no extra cost.
-If you are looking to go for a year, we also do an annual worldwide travel policy.

 While you're there: